Welcome!

 Act I (08) – A Maiden in a Dress – The Musical

-Performers: Little Curt, Little Nicole & Kids’ Chorus
+Performers: Little Curt, Little Nicole & Kids’ Ensemble

 Summary: After mishearing the phrase “maiden in distress,” Little Nicole insists their next play must be called A Maiden in a Dress.
 And, also a musical.
 What begins as a small living-room idea quickly spirals into a full-scale children’s musical, complete with dramatic solos, and an uninvited ensemble of enthusiastic neighborhood kids.
 A Maiden in a Dress – The Musical is pure, comedic mayhem and a celebration of how seriously kids can take make-believe.
 The song captures the joy of creativity, the chaos of collaboration, and the first glimmer of theatrical ambition that will shape Curt and Nicole’s lives.